Tyrone Taylor Preview, Player Props: Brewers vs. Dodgers

 Tyrone Taylor At The Plate

-- Taylor has picked up a hit in 50.0% of his 36 games this season, with at least two hits in 8.3% of those games.
+- Taylor has reached base via a hit in 18 games this year (of 37 played), and had multiple hits in three of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.